rehierl/node-tree-outliner/about-basics.md

 This implies that the nodes of a section have some order.

-* The order is based upon the traversal of the node tree.
+* The order is based upon the notation of an HTML document - the tree traversal must respect this order.
+* An outliner must assign nodes to sections according to that order.
 * synonymous - introduce, initialize, declare
 * synonymous - associate with, establish a relationship with
 * synonymous - is associated with, is related to

 At some point, an element introduces a new section.
-From that point on, nodes will be associated with this section, one after another, until that is no longer allowed.
+From that point on, nodes must be associated with this section, one after another, until that is no longer allowed.

 * `S` is the set of sections, `N` the set of nodes.
 * The `SxN` relation is a two-way, one-to-many (1:N) relationship